-A shred-all policy is a way to make sure there are no leaks – intentional or unintentional – of your organization’s sensitive information to outside sources, potentially including criminal groups that feed on this sensitive information to commit fraud including identity theft crimes.
-In turn, regular disposal of paper waste means it does not accumulate in a chaotic manner, reducing the potential for security breaches brought about through negligence or malicious intent.
+A shred-all policy is a way to make sure there are no leaks – intentional or unintentional – of your organization’s sensitive information to outside sources, including criminal groups that feed on this sensitive information to commit fraud such as identity theft crimes.
+In turn, regular disposal of paper waste means it does not accumulate in an uncontrolled manner, reducing the potential for security breaches brought about through negligence or malicious intent.

-Full cooperation of your employees is paramount, but a word of caution is in order.
+Full cooperation by your employees is paramount, but a word of caution is in order.
 While most security threats may be perceived to be outside of your organization, don’t overlook the potential for internal threats.
 Your staff may actually be one of them.
-According to the US-based Healthcare Information and Management Systems Society, up to 23 per cent of all breaches that required notification since 2000 have been caused by an employee.2 Important information can be lost, stolen or mishandled by your staff members.
-That’s why limiting the number of people who have access to confidential data and enforcing security guidelines on all levels of an organization is so important.

-There is a way to meet both needs – serving the environment and practicing responsible business by recycling documents while also keeping your customers’ confidential information confidential.
-You can achieve both goals by outsourcing document destruction to a reliable document destruction service provider with high security standards and a strong environmental record.
+There is a way to meet both needs – serving the environment and following responsible business practices - by recycling documents while also keeping your customers’ information confidential.
+You can achieve both goals by outsourcing document destruction to a reliable service provider with high security standards and a strong environmental record.

-You might find it interesting to know that, working with Shred-it, organizations save one tree through recycling every time they fill up two Shred-it security containers with paper.
-Shred-it even offers customers an annual Environmental Certificate, which states how many trees they have saved.
-What’s more, using recyclable, biodegradable, hydraulic fuels for its vehicles, Shred-it proves its commitment to continuing to improve its environmental practices.
+You might find it interesting to know that, when working with Shred-it, organizations save one tree through recycling every time they fill up two Shred-it security containers with paper.
+Shred-it even offers customers an annual Environmental Certificate, which states how many trees they saved that year.
+What’s more, using recyclable, biodegradable, hydraulic fuels for its vehicles, Shred-it proves its continuing commitment to improve its environmental practices.

-Implementing all these measures, you’ll come a long way toward the ultimate goal – total security of your business and customer information.
-However, one question remains - should you hire a third-party provider or try pursuing these measures on your own?
+Once you've implemented all these measures, you’ll come a long way toward the ultimate goal – total security for your customer, employee and business information.
+However, one question remains – should you hire a third-party provider or try pursuing these measures on your own?
 Here are a few pointers to help you ponder this question:

-Shred-it’s on-site locked document storage containers ensure that once documents are ready to be discarded, they remain secure and protected until Shred-it personnel arrive.
+Shred-it’s on site locked document storage containers ensure that once documents are ready to be discarded, they remain secure and protected until Shred-it personnel arrive.
 Those documents are then moved to a Shred-it truck, following a tight chain of custody.
-There, on-site, they are fully destroyed, leaving only small confetti-like pieces of paper that cannot be reassembled.
+There, at your location, they are fully shredded, leaving only small confetti-like pieces of paper that cannot be reassembled.
 Shred-it completes the process, issuing a Certificate of Destruction to provide verification that documents have been securely destroyed.